 These are the nutrients you should be most concerned with staying on track with.
 Your targets for these are upper limits, so you should aim not to exceed these each day.
 Overconsumption of saturated fat has been linked to increased risk of cardiovascular disease, while too much salt can lead to high blood pressure and cardiovascular disease.

 Total fat is a little more tricky, as the type of fat you're eating plays a part.
 Fat is the most energy dense nutrient at 9kcals per gram, so watching our total intake is important for keeping calories in check.
 However in terms of health, unsaturated fats can be beneficial.
-These are found in oily fish, avocado, nuts and olive oil.
+These are found in foods like oily fish, avocado, nuts and olive oil.
 If you find you go over your total fat intake for the day, but a large proportion is from these healthy sources – then don't be too concerned.

 Carbohydrates and protein